Levi-Gaeming/Levi-Gaeming/README.md

-Hi, I'm Levi
+- Hi, I'm Levi
-I'm currently interested in things like Linux for the Nintendo Switch
+- currently I am interested in things like Linux for the Nintendo Switch